datapartnership/datapartnership.github.io/content/updates/mapping-freetown-transit-for-resiliency.md

 +++
-date = 2019-07-01T20:12:14Z
+date = 2020-03-19T20:12:14Z
-partner = "Facebook and Mapbox" title = "Addressing COVID-19 through Public-Private Data Partnerships:   Where Do We Put Extra Testing Facilities and Hospital Beds? " type = "Case Study"
+partner = "Facebook and Mapbox" title = "Addressing COVID-19 through Public-Private Data Partnerships -- Where Do We Put New Testing Facilities?" type = "Case Study"

 +++